 March: (30,000 *3-5,000 *3-4,500 *3-2,000 *3) *10% -2,520-555-625 = RMB 1,850

-Biggest Changes After China Tax Reform in 2019
+Biggest Changes After the China Tax Reform in 2019

 Foreign companies shall know that under the new tax policy in 2019, the taxable amount and tax rate is calculated from monthly to annually.
 The monthly tax amount is calculated based on the annual taxable amount until the current month minus the tax of previous months.

 Using this calculating method, as time passes and the annual income accumulates, the tax rate level will go up, Therefore, even if the monthly gross salary remains the same, the monthly tax amount will increase while the monthly net salary will decrease.
 This calculating method does not change the overall annual taxable amount nor the annual tax amount.

 Due to the complexity and changing policies in China, foreign companies do need to fully understand these policies when handling employee’s payroll and salary or outsource the payroll to a professional agency to ensure legal compliance and focus on their main business.

 China Payroll Calculation

 Use HROne’s payroll calculator to have an estimation of the total cost of employment of your employees in China.

-HROne, Your HR & Payroll Partner in China
+We are Your HR and Payroll Partner in China

-HROne is a leading payroll and HR provider in China.
+We are a leading payroll and HR provider in China.
 We help foreign companies comply with their local payroll, tax, and mandatory benefits requirements while relieving them from all administrative and HR operations.
-HROne’s services support any foreign company whether they have a legal entity in China or not.
+Our services support any foreign company whether they have a legal entity in China or not.

-- Payroll services: For companies with a legal entity in China who need payroll outsourcing services.
+- China Payroll services: For companies with a legal entity in China who need payroll outsourcing services.
 HROne handles the full payroll cycle every month including salary disbursement, income tax deduction, and social security contributions.

-- Employer of Record: For companies without a legal entity in China.
+- PEO / Employer of Record: For companies without a legal entity in China.
 This service enables foreign companies to hire employees in China, while HROne handles all employment and HR operations (local labor contract, payroll, and tax, mandatory contributions, visa processing, etc).